Why I Will Not Work for Free

 Such requests frequently originate from organisations with a lot of cash on hand, whether they be publicly listed companies, government or quasi-government agencies, or even NGOs.
 Often, it is a simple matter of taking a look at a public filing or other similar disclosure document to see that the entity concerned has access to significant funding, certainly more than enough to pay photographers a reasonable fee should they choose to do so.

 To make matters worse, it is apparent that all too often, of all the parties involved in a project or particular effort, photographers are the only ones being asked to work for free.
-Everyone else gets paid.
+Everyone else is being paid.

 Given considerations like this, you can perhaps understand why I frequently feel slighted when I am told “we have no budget.”
 Such claims can come across as a ploy intended to take advantage of a gullible photographer.